mffap/saas-playbook/README.md

 # Max SaaS Playbook
-My personal list of resources and collected learnings (so far) on SaaS business operations.
+My personal list of resources and collected learnings (so far) on SaaS business operations (CxO).

 ## Contents